7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Deploy-And-Manage-Compute-Resources/Azure-Administration-Azure-App-Services.md

 - Idea for horizontally scaling stateless application tiers in support of high requests per second (RPS) workloads
 - ASE comes with its own pricing tier (Isolated Tier)
 - ASEs can be used to configure security architecture
-- Apps running on ASEs can have their access gated by upstream devices, such as web applcation firewalls (WAFs)
+- Apps running on ASEs can have their access gated by upstream devices, such as web application firewalls (WAFs)
 - App Services Environments can be deployed  into AZ using zone pinning
 - Deployments types ASE:
 	- External ASE